Welcome to Agile Living and AgiliZen!

 - teach the skills needed to negotiate and design solutions that meet the needs or people whose needs and values are different, and whose thinking, learning, information processing, decision-making and organizing styles are not easily controlled.

-- make the complex concepts of self-leadership and agile philosophy easier to learn and apply to our personal lives.
+- make the complex concepts of agile self-leadership easier to learn and apply to our personal lives.

 - challenge our cultural bias which idealizes controllist thinking as a superior way to get things done